rasor/rasor.github.io/content/2018/2018-04-15-OpenShift.md

 The latter two editions seems to be clouds hosted by RedHat.

 OpenShift is a managed PaaS, that must be deployed to some IaaS [explained here](https://developers.redhat.com/products/cdk/overview/) - Quote:
-> The containers you build can be easily deployed on any Red Hat container host or platform, including: Red Hat Enterprise Linux, Red Hat Enterprise Linux Atomic Host, and our platform-as-a-service solution, OpenShift Container Platform 3.
+> The containers you build can be easily deployed on any Red Hat container host or platform, including: `Red Hat Enterprise Linux`, `Red Hat Enterprise Linux Atomic Host`, and our platform-as-a-service solution, `OpenShift Container Platform 3`.

 I think this IaaS stack often will be RedHat OpenStack and probably also is it, when you are using RedHat Enterprise Linux as the container host.